mamba2410/picowalker-core/README.md

 ## License

-As this is technically not an original project, I am unsure about the license.
+As this is heavily inspired by an existing product, I am unsure about the license.
-I would like as much of this project to be as free and open source as possible, with the exception of being able to sell this as a product, since that will probably get everyone in trouble with Nintendo licensing and nobody wants that.
+I would like as much of this project to be as free and open source as possible.

 Licensing suggestions would be welcome.
 In the meantime, I guess this is fully copyrighted to the contributors.